ouspg/CompSec/README.md

 ## Deadlines

-For each week you are expected to return assignments of corresponding lab OR corresponding lecture tasks.
+For each week you are expected to return assignments of corresponding lab OR corresponding lecture assignment.

 Section|Deadline|Topic/Lab
 :-:|:-:|:-: